-When planning the budget for their trip, many visitors to Hawaii neglect to consider the additional taxes and fees that will be added to almost everything they do while on vacation.
+When planning a budget for a trip to Hawaii, many visitors neglect to consider the additional taxes and fees that will be added to almost everything they do there.

-Where a sales tax is paid by the ultimate consumer, Hawaii's GET is assessed with each transaction as the product passes through the stream of commerce.
+Where the ultimate consumer pays a sales tax, Hawaii's GET is assessed with each transaction as the product passes through the stream of commerce.
 By the time the product reaches the store where you, the traveler, make your purchase, the GET may have been paid and added to the cost of the product two or three times since the product arrived in Hawaii.

-Also, unlike many sales tax situations, this GET is added for virtually everything you purchase in Hawaii, i.e. hotel rates, food, medical care and consumer products.
+Also, unlike many sales tax situations, this GET is added for virtually everything you purchase in Hawaii like hotel rates, food, medical care, and consumer products.

 The good news, however, is that for visitors from states with high sales taxes, the Hawaii GET may seem like a bargain especially for items made or grown in Hawaii and purchased directly from the producer.

 For most visitors, the two biggest expenses on their trip are airfare and lodging, with lodging often being the larger of the two.
 In Hawaii, all accommodations are subject to the Hawaii Transient Accommodations Tax.

 The transient accommodations tax is an amount added to the daily cost of your lodging.
 The current rate of this tax, as of July 2019, is 10.25 percent.

 This tax is in addition to the GET, which is added to the cost of your lodging.
 Many resorts also charge their own daily activity or resort fee, a mandatory amount for added services such as free WiFi, local phone calls, use of various facilities, and so forth.
 Accommodations that do not charge a resort fee usually charge separately for parking.